 While lithic illustrations are formal documentation detailing technological aspects of an individual artefact, they can also be ‘read’ and thus communicate specific interpretations (Adkins and Adkins 1989).
 Lithic illustrations therefore represent the interplay of objectivity and subjectivity, providing “… much more relevant and comparable information […] edited more easily than a photograph” (Adkins and Adkins 1989: 6).
 Lopes (2009:14) describes this mixture of faithful realty and intended emphasis as a “concourse between detail, realism, visuality and selectivity”, comparable to both a piece of art and a scientific technical document (Hahn 1992; Inizan et al. 1999).

 While many articles highlight the merits of three-dimensional recording for the extraction of technological and morphological information (Lycett et al. 2006; Grosman et al. 2008; Clarkson 2010; Lin et al. 2010; Bretzke and Conard 2012; Sholts et al. 2012; Shott 2014; Chacón et al. 2016; Shott and Trail 2016; Herzlinger et al. 2017; Herzlinger and Grosman 2018; Herzlinger and Goren-Inbar 2019), several studies continue to extract morphological data from lithic illustrations.
 Over the last decade, geometric morphometric (GMM) methodologies have been routinely employed for the analysis of two-dimensional shape, and given their abundance and perceived accuracy, lithic illustrations have served as a means for extracting and investigating lithic shape data.
-This is particularly relevant for artefacts that are not bifacially worked and rather flat, e.g. blade-based tool classes (Costa 2010; Charlin et al. 2014; Serwatka 2015, 2018; Cardillo et al. 2016; Serwatka and Riede 2016; Charlin and González-José 2018; Riede and Pedersen 2018).
+This is particularly relevant for artefacts that are generally flat, e.g. bifacial- and blade-based tool classes (Buchanan et al. 2015; Costa 2010; Charlin et al. 2014; Serwatka 2015, 2018; Cardillo et al. 2016; O'Brien et al. 2016; Serwatka and Riede 2016; Charlin and González-José 2018; Riede and Pedersen 2018).
 This too is true for the analysis of other artefact morphologies, including ceramic and metal material culture (Forel et al. 2009; Martínez-Carrillo et al. 2010; Monna et al. 2013; Wilczek et al. 2014, 2015; Birch and Martinón-Torres 2019).
 Lineal measurements, and indices resulting from these measurements, have also been extracted and recommended from lithic illustrations, for example in research quantifying handaxe symmetry (Hardaker and Dunn 2005; White and Foulds 2018).

 The extraction of two-dimensional data sourced from lithic illustrations, in comparison to three-dimensional procedures, boasts a number of advantages.
 Firstly, two-dimensional data (in photograph format) has been assessed as equally valid for GMM analyses in comparison to three-dimensional techniques (e.g. Courtenay et al. 2018).
 Secondly, less technical knowledge is required to extract two-dimensional data; illustrations and images are easier to clean than a three-dimensional mesh, and through photo-editing software measurement data can be extracted.
 Perhaps the greatest advantage is in the ability to amass large datasets with relative ease, with the inclusion of archival and legacy data gleaned from old collections of illustrations and photographs.
 Thus, a trade-off between the loss of morphological coverage is offset, in comparison to three-dimensional data, by the gain in statistical power.